Perisylvian syndrome: Angiography

 The Sylvian triangle is an important landmark on lateral cerebral angiograms.
-It is made up of 3 lines; A straight line that follows the loops of the M2 segment, paired with a large trunk of the MCA anterior, and the first ascending insular branch of the M2 segment posterior.
+It is made up of three lines: a straight line that follows the loops of the M2 segment, paired with a large trunk of the MCA anterior, and the first ascending insular branch of the M2 segment posterior.

 History of aneurysms

 Bifurcation (division into two parts) or trifurcation (division into three parts) of the M1 segment, located in the Sylvian fissure sphenoidal compartment, may create intracranial saccular aneurysms from the MCA.
-(Occurs in 22% of people).
+(This occurs in 22% of people).

-It is important to note that these methods are not definitive when investigating this condition.
+These methods are not definitive, however, when investigating this condition.
 It is more likely for neurologists to diagnose a separate neurological condition based on the symptoms and patient history, and conclude the possible diagnosis as PS using the above visual evidence.

 Treatment and prognosis

 Data in prognosis is very limited for this syndrome.
 However, neurological conditions affecting multiple parts of the brain generally have had a wide range of recovery timelines.
 In the case of Perisylvian Syndrome, there have been some invasive exploratory surgical interventions to improve symptoms: